MoseleyBioinformaticsLab/MESSES/_sources/tutorial.rst.txt

 Examples
 --------
-The inputs and outputs are too large to demonstrate readily inline, but there are examples available in the examples folder on the GitHub_ repo.
+The inputs and outputs are too large to demonstrate readily inline, but there are examples available in the examples folder on the GitHub_ repository.

 Basic JSON Validation
 +++++++++++++++++++++